hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 ##### Combination

-Since Fast-Aggregation is executed in parallel on each partition of the cluster, the results need to be combined after the Accumulation phase in order to be able to calculate the final result.
+Since Fast-Aggregation is executed in parallel on each partition of the cluster, the results need to be combined after the accumulation phase in order to be able to calculate the final result.

-In case of the `DoubleAverage` aggregation the aggregator would sum up all the sums of the elements and all the counts.
+In case of the `DoubleAverage` aggregation, the aggregator would sum up all the sums of the elements and all the counts.

 ##### Aggregation

 Aggregation is the last phase that calculates the final result from the results accumulated and combined in the preceding phases.

-In case of the `DoubleAverage` aggregation the Aggregator would just divide the sum of the elements by their count (if non-zero).
+In case of the `DoubleAverage` aggregation, the Aggregator would just divide the sum of the elements by their count (if non-zero).

 #### Fast-Aggregations and Map Interfaces